Eddy-nc/Docker-Projects/README.md

 This is the Repo to storing Dockerfiles

 What you'll get:
-  Lifetime access to this course
+  Lifetime access to this course,
-  Access to all the resources needed to complete the project AWS reference architecture
+  Access to all the resources needed to complete the project, AWS reference architecture

   Deploy a Static Website On AWS: